csahut/blindstore-demo-docker/README.md

 ### Run the demo

-Connect to the container, run the event monitor, the server, then the client:
+Run and attach to the container, run the event monitor, the server, then the client:

-    sudo run -ti csahut/blindstore-demo-docker:v0.1 /bin/bash
+    sudo docker run -ti csahut/blindstore-demo-docker:v0.1 /bin/bash
     /root/blindstore-demo/bsmon/meteor &
     cd /root/blindstore
     python3 server.py &